tjkerby/rapid-detection-collection/README.txt

 4. Create credentials for an API key

 Once an API key has been created, a secret can be obtained from the Keys & Credentials section of the Maps Platform page (https://console.cloud.google.com/google/maps-apis).

+Associated files from CIRRUS data release: None.

+Platforms: The API code was developed on Microsoft Windows 11 Enterprise and additionally tested on macOS 15 Sequoia.

 ## Annotation